Credit Cards Cash Back Credit Cards

 Year two earnings: $750

-These values are based on the FinanceBuzz Credit Card Rewards Valuation Model which takes a look at points earned via spending, the welcome bonus, and the annual fee.
+These values are based on the FinanceBuzz Credit Card Rewards Valuation Model which considers a look at points earned via spending, the welcome bonus, and the annual fee.

 Best ways to earn rewards

-If you want to increase your potential cash rewards, it's best to use your card for every purchase you can.
+If you want to increase your potential cash rewards, I recommend using your card for every purchase you can.
 Think about your everyday expenses, such as dining out and groceries, and don't forget about using your card to pay your cell phone bill (which gives you cell phone protection).
+However, know that you could miss out on higher earning rates with other cards you may have if you reach for the Active Cash for everything, everything.

 You could also use the Active Cash for larger purchases.
 You'll want to have the cash on hand to pay it off right away, though.
-For example, if you've been saving up for a new $2,000 sofa, instead of paying cash or using store financing, put it on the Active Cash Card, then pay off your card.
+For example, if you've been saving up for a new $2,000 sofa, instead of paying cash or using store financing, put it on the Active Cash Card, and pay it off promptly.

 Pro tip